Wieke Bosch

-Wieke Bosch, (20 February 1882 in Leeuwarden – 17 February 1945 in Ravensbrück), was a Dutch anarcha-feminist resistance fighter.
+Wieke Bosch (20 February 1882 in Leeuwarden – 17 February 1945 in Ravensbrück) was a Dutch anarchist and feminist resistance fighter.
 An anarchist since the end of World War I, she campaigned notably for women's rights in the Netherlands.

 During the German Occupation, Bosch set up underground press and resistance networks, which notably helped save hidden people and Jews.
 Arrested on 19 November 1942, she was deported to the Ravensbrück concentration camp, where she was executed by firing squad.

 Her life quickly fell into obscurity but was rediscovered in the early 21st century.

 Biography

 Bosch was born on either 20 or 24 February 1882 in Leeuwarden, Netherlands.
 Due to her poverty, she could not pursue an education and had to start working at a young age as a housemaid.
 During this period, she married a Rein Zandstra; the couple had three children.
 In 1919, the couple separated, and she moved in with an anarchist named Jan de Haan.
 Both were prominent figures in the anarchist, pacifist, and feminist movements in Leeuwarden during the 1920s and 1930s.

 During this period, Bosch notably sold condoms on the street, which was extremely rare, frowned upon, and novel for the time.
 Because of her activities, she was monitored by Dutch intelligence services, who labeled her as a "state enemy".
 Jan de Haan died in 1937, but she continued her activism.